goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/7-parallel-jobs/_index.md

   - Verify\!

 {{% notice tip %}}
-**Result:** The workflow and the associated jobs will stay in pending state because there are no instance available in the **dev** instance group.
+**Result:** The workflow is running but the associated jobs will stay in pending state because there are no instance available in the **dev** instance group, and the workflow runs "forever".
 {{% /notice %}}

 What’s going to happen if you enable the instance again?